sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 [ACCORDION-BEGIN [Step 2: ](Import templates for Analytical CDS views)]

-As a first task we will start to import templates that we will use in this tutorial to create Analytical CDS views such as dimension views, cubes and queries.
+As a first task you will start to import templates that you will use in this tutorial to create Analytical CDS views such as dimension views, cubes and queries.

 The templates already contain certain annotations that are mandatory for the above mentioned analytical CDS views.
 If values such as the name of a property have to be added this can then simply be done by using code completion.